4XVK/bashisms/README.md

 A curated assortement of useful scripts and bash functions for the average developer

+## Versioning

+Some scripts may be untested and will be versioned as alpha until then (Example: `0.x.y`)

+Versions of each script are given above the function header in the corresponding script files

+Versions are also available within the [scripts](#Scripts) section

 ## Requirements

 All non standard dependencies are listed for each script within the [scripts](#Scripts) section